What is Visual Impairment?

 Visual (Vision) Impairment is a reduction in vision, usually associated with age that cannot be corrected by prescription glasses, contact lenses, medicine or even surgery.
 It can range from low to severe.
 Visual impairment is a huge problem affecting a lot of people worldwide causing normal daily activities such as walking, reading or driving to become impossible or very challenging.

 Refractive errors are vision problems that happen when the shape of the eye keeps you from focusing well and it is the major cause of vision loss around the world.
 A clouding or loss of transparency of the lens in the human eye as a result of tissue breakdown and protein clumping.
-There are many causes of cataracts, including aging, cortisone medication, trauma, diabetes, and other diseases.
+There are many causes of cataracts, including ageing, cortisone medication, trauma, diabetes, and other diseases.
 Cataracts affect most people during their old age.
 Symptoms include double or blurred vision and sensitivity to light and glare.

 Solution to the Vision Impairment: